#11 - The Perfect Package - Flash-E-Motion

 I was in intense physical pain, as well as the emotional pain of being told my riding days were behind me.
 So, I made the agonizing decision to sell Flash, as I didn’t feel that it was fair for him to sit idle not knowing if I’d ever ride him again.
 He was the kind of horse who needed a job, a challenge, and stimulation, so I chose to let him go.

 When I advertised Flash, I disclosed the ringbone and only had one interested party.
 He was a missionary and promised a forever home for Flash.
 I trusted him to make good on that promise.
 When he made arrangements to come and get Flash, he gave me a story about how his missionary work hadn’t provided enough money for the purchase price.
-But given the promises he was making to give Flash the best life and given my state of physical and emotional pain, along with the board and training I was paying for Sam to continue riding and caring for him, I gave him away.
+But given the promises he was making to give Flash the best life and given my state of physical and emotional pain, along with the board and training I was paying for Sam to continue riding and caring for him, I ended up giving him away.

 Within months, Flash was for sale with a ridiculous price tag.
 I tried to get him back, but his new owner would not negotiate with me.
 I was even more heartbroken than I was the day Flash left.
 Not only was I still grieving, but all of the guilt and shame for allowing myself to be taken advantage of by someone who did not honor his word washed over me again.